<!--

 - [Faucet](/quickstart/faucet): Get free test stablecoins on Tempo Testnet.
 Connect your wallet or enter any address to receive pathUSD, AlphaUSD, BetaUSD, and ThetaUSD.

-- [Integrate Tempo Testnet](/quickstart/integrate-tempo): Start building on Tempo Testnet.
+- [Integrate Tempo](/quickstart/integrate-tempo): Build on Tempo Testnet.
 Connect to the network, explore SDKs, and follow guides for accounts, payments, and stablecoin issuance.

 - [Predeployed Contracts](/quickstart/predeployed-contracts): Discover Tempo's predeployed system contracts including TIP-20 Factory, Fee Manager, Stablecoin DEX, and standard utilities like Multicall3.